talkkonnect/talkkonnect/README.md

 To install GO as required for this project on the raspberry pi.
 First with your browser look on the website https://golang.org/dl/ on your browser and choose the latest version for the arm archecture.
 At the time of this writing the version is go1.14.5.linux-armv6l.tar.gz.

+Please Note that if you use apt-get to install golang instead of follow the recommended instructions in this blog you will get the following error when compiling
+BackLightTime.Reset undefined (type * time.Ticker has no field or method Reset)

 As root user Get the link and use wget to download the binary to your talkkonnect

 ` cd /usr/local `